BNasmith/PTForsyth/PTFWorkofChrist.md

 one line to deny the equal right of the others.
-And what ought not to be tolerated is the habit of denunciation, by those who see the one side, of the sides they find nothing in ; and especially the habit of assuming that the sides they are blind to represent a lower Christian level.
+And what ought not to be tolerated is the habit of denunciation, by those who see the one side, of the sides they find nothing in; and especially the habit of assuming that the sides they are blind to represent a lower Christian level.
 Where this is possible there has really